 Gail Pasternack, Vice President and Membership & Chapters Director

 Gail Pasternack is a writer and professional photographer.
 Her contemporary fiction focuses on characters in the arts who are at a crossroad in their life.
 These stories revolve around the relationships her characters make with others and how these relationships drive their journey.
 As a photographer, she helps clients get that perfect headshot, a photo that captures their inner self and fits their professional brand.

 Gail has been the Secretary of Willamette Writers since 2015.
 In 2018, she will transition to the Membership and Chapters director position and will work to connect with our members and expand our membership base.
 She will remain in her leadership role for the Annual conference and will continue to serve as Willamette Writers's VP.

 Gail received her bachelor’s degree from Cornell University and masters from Columbia University.
 For twenty years, she dedicated herself to teaching, yet always took time to embrace her love of the culinary arts, painting, photography, dance, and music.
 Today, writing and photography are her full-time jobs.
 She currently lives in Portland with her husband.
 Her short story “Asmodai in Portland” was published by Reclaiming Judaism Press in the anthology New Mitzvah Stories for the Whole Family in the fall of 2014.

-Patri Ann Thompson, Board Treasurer
+Patri Ann Thompson, Board Treasurer (officer only)

 Matthew Swihart, Board Secretary and Editor in Chief of The Timberline Review